kipu23/ping/README.md

 ### Create MS

+- create a swagger for the endpoints
+  - open editor.swagger.io
+  -

 Now, we should create the microservice with the business logic.
 We do this based on the following tutorial from microsoft: https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app?view=aspnetcore-3.1&tabs=visual-studio

 - in VS, create a new ASP.NET Core Web Application project with API template